 - Are the kids craving hamburgers, fries, and other American classics?
 You can find some American restaurants and shops in Paris if you want to find something that reminds them of home.

 More Formal Meals

 In all cases, if there's a particular restaurant you want to try, whether high-end or mid-range, make sure to call or email ahead and before reserving, to avoid disappointment and stress.
-There are no guarantees, but from my experience, some of the better restaurants make a point of catering to the needs of customers, and this includes preparing special items for kids that aren't on the menu.
+There are no guarantees, but some of the better restaurants make a point of catering to the needs of customers, and this includes preparing special items for kids that aren't on the menu.